 I wrote my thoughts on that here:

-Data-First is more positive!
+Data-First is more positive

 I think we need to describe what we want, not what we don’t want!

-Data-First needn’t be an operating system, or 3D!
+Data-First needn’t be an operating system, or 3D

 I also believe that it should work just as well in 3D or XR.
 I don’t expect any other project in the list to take that view, but a sense of creating an interactive space or a 2D gaming world would be nice.
 Dynamicland is getting there, given that it all happens within a 3D physical space!

-The Data-First Challenge!
+The Data-First Chat Challenge

-I thought it would be interesting to pose a challenge for all these projects to help bring out their features and approaches.
-So here it is - please show us how you’d implement this in your Data-First system:
+I thought it would be interesting to pose a challenge for all these projects to help bring out their different features and approaches.

 Chat functionality: